 - Increased risk of death amongst young adults

-Aside from the effects of long-term exposure, you may also experience some health effects from short-term exposure to arsenic at levels that pose danger, including:
+Aside from the possible effects of long-term exposure, you may also experience some health effects from short-term exposure to arsenic at levels that pose a danger, including:

 - Nausea & Vomiting

 There are several different ways that this metal can enter into private well water.